sinclairzx81/sidewinder/libs/contract/readme.md

 ## Overview

 Sidewinder Contracts are JSON schema interface schematics that describe callable methods on remote services.
-This package provides a TypeScript api to allow one to construct contracts from simple type primitives, each of which can be resolved to static TypeScript types.
+This package provides a TypeScript API to allow one to construct contracts from simple type primitives, with each type resolvable to a static TypeScript types.
 Contracts are used both for validation, as well as inference.
 They can also be published as machine readable documentation.

 Licence MIT